Dragodraki/GPU_Scaling_AspectRatio_Turn_OnOff/README.md

 - ( work ) Intel Graphics Control Panel (old interface)
 - ( work ) Intel Graphics Control Panel (new interface)
 - ( work ) Nvidia Control Panel (old interface)
-- ( work ) Nvidia Control Panel (new interface - at least until 2021)
+- ( work ) Nvidia Control Panel (new interface - at least until 2024)

 -------------------------------
 USAGE
 -------------------------------
-1. Download the release (or the EXE files from branch) and execute it (need admin rights).
+1. Download the release(s) and execute it (need admin rights).
+   (use the parameter "/quiet" to skip dialog and SplashScreen)
-2. Ready - be happy about fixed aspect ratio :D
+3. Ready - be happy about fixed scaling mode :D